 Performance Comparison vs. Other Compressor Types

-As centrifugal flow compressors are a type of dynamic compressor, it is only right to compare them against the other form of dynamic compressor.
-Introducing the axial flow compressors.
+As centrifugal flow compressors are a type of dynamic compressor, it is only right to compare them against the other form of a dynamic compressors.
+Now, introducing axial flow compressors.

-Axial compressors are far more suited to designs with multi-stages and have smaller frontal area.
+Axial compressors are far more suited to designs with multi-stages and have smaller frontal areas.
 Centrifugal compressors can boast difficulties if a multi-stage requirement is desired.

-In regards to the ever so important pressure ratio.
-The centrifugal compressor achieves the highest per stage ratio in comparison to the axial that develops a very low pressure ratio per stage.
+In regards to the ever-so-important pressure ratio.
+The centrifugal air compressor achieves the highest per-stage ratio in comparison to the axial which develops a very low-pressure ratio per stage.
 This leads to the requirement for more stages, which may become a hassle or difficulty.

-The positive displacement compressors have a very high pressure ratio when compared against these two dynamic compressors.
+The positive displacement compressors have a very high-pressure ratio when compared to these two dynamic compressors.